-Medium copper color; pink grapefruit, strawberry, cherry on the nose; strawberry, red apple, cherry, raspberry, pink grapefruit, spice on the palate.
+Medium copper color; strawberry, watermelon, orange peel on the nose; cherry, raspberry, strawberry, red watermelon, red apple, spice on the palate.

 Suzanne and Robert Pfaff purchased bucolic acreage in 2003 with a vision is establishing a winery committed to quality, sustainable farming, and attention to producing wine that reflected the terroir of the Willamette Valley.
 Then they brought it in lead viticulturist and general manager Luke McCollum from Napa Valley, then winemaker Joe Wright.
 It worked out well.

 In 2016, the Pfaff’s son, Taylor Pfaff, became CEO.
 He brought experience of six harvests and an MBA in Wine and Spirits from the Kedge Business School of the University of Bordeaux.
-Daughter Cali—for whom their Cali’s Cuveee Pinot Noir is named—is a licensed landscape architect.
+Daughter Cali is a licensed landscape architect.
 Daughter-in-law Christina is earning her master’s in hydrology and watershed management at Portland State and is involved in Left Coast’s oak savanna restoration and other restoration and preservation projects at Left Coast.

 With an estate of 350 acres, 150 acres under vine, Left Coast Cellars Estate is one of the largest contiguous vineyards in the Willamette Valley.
 The cellar’s website notes: “There is not one terroir at Left Coast Cellars but many, allowing our wines to showcase multiple personalities of Willamette Valley wines, bound together through the thoughtful work of Luke McCollum in the vineyard and Joe Wright in the cellar.
 Left Coast Cellars is known for its cooler micro-climate, owing to its location at the head of the Van Duzer Corridor, an east-west valley that creates a break in the coast range of mountains that shields most of the Willamette Valley from the Pacific Ocean.”